WRIF: 101 WRIF

 The 1980s are considered the decade in which there was the most change in the Detroit radio dial.
 Among other changes, a new rocker was installed on 98.7 FM, WLLZ "Detroits Wheels", and it proved so popular that it took out two other Detroit rock stations.
 WWWW went country in 1980, and WABX changed to a Contemporary Hit Radio (CHR) format called "Hot Rock" in 1983, and then went adult contemporary as WCLS.
 But WRIF soldiered on, even though it was sold twice in the 1980s and its rock format was on the chopping block more than once (rumors persisted in the late 1980s that the station was to switch to an urban contemporary format, especially after the debut of classic rock WCSX in 1987).
 In May 2006, WRIF outlasted yet another rock station but with a twist.
 106.7 "The Drive" switched to country (this time as "106.7 The Fox") just as it did back in 1980 when it was known as "W4".
-WRIF was 1 out of the 4 radio stations (along with WMXD, WMUZ and WJZZ) in the Barden, Michigan area that was used on Barden Cablevision's character generated line-up throughout the 1980s and 1990s.

-The station served as a backdrop for the Kevin Costner film The Upside of Anger.
+WRIF was one of the radio stations in the area that was used on Barden Cablevision's character generated line-up during the 1980s and 1990s.
+The station also served as a backdrop for the Kevin Costner film The Upside of Anger.

 ABC continued to own WRIF until its merger with Capital Cities Communications in 1986.
 At that time, the station was spun off to Silver Star Communications.
 The next year, WRIF was sold to Great American Broadcasting (the former Taft Television and Radio, Inc.).
 Great American Broadcasting declared Chapter 11 bankruptcy in 1993, and subsequently reorganized as Citicasters Communications.